From Deep Brain Anxiety

-Originally created for use as a deep meditation tool, alpha theta neurofeedback has emerged as a effective modality to create a ‘let-go’ experience, freeing individuals from all manner of ‘stuck-ness’.
+Originally created for use as a deep meditation tool, alpha theta neurofeedback has emerged as an effective modality to create a ‘let-go’ experience, freeing individuals from all manner of ‘stuck-ness’.

 Unresolved Trauma Affects 8 Million Americans Every Single Year

 This silent epidemic not only touches the victim, but everyone who cares about them as well.
-Medications and talk therapy simply are not producing the results needed to reverse the course of this unbearable suffering.
+Medications and talk therapy simply are not producing the results needed to reverse the course of this unbearable suffering Americans are now facing.

 Hyper-Vigilant Reactivity is Not Under Conscious Control

-The challenge of talk therapy for trauma is that the deep brain does not understand human language.
-This limbic system has it’s own unique language of image, myth, ritual and emotions.
+The challenges with talk therapy for trauma is that the deep brain does not understand human language.
+This limbic system has it’s own unique language, of image, myth, ritual, self-protection and emotions.
 If we communicate with the deep brain on it’s own terms, astounding levels of healing can happen.

-Teens & Young Women Trapped Within an Internal War Zone
+Young People Trapped Within an Internal War Zone

-To date, the suicide rates for teens and young women has increase an astonishing 21% with the last 3 years.
-This is the largest statistical surge for any gender, age group or society in the history of tacking in America.
+To date, the suicide rates for young people have increased an astonishing 21% within the last 4 years.
+This is the largest statistical surge for any gender, age group or society in the history of tracking in America.

 What is the Best Course of Action?
 How Can Alpha Theta Make a Difference?